-Three school districts are adjacent to LAX: the Los Angeles Unified School District (USD), the El Segundo USD, the Lennox USD, and the Inglewood USD.
+Four school districts are adjacent to LAX: the Los Angeles Unified School District (USD), the El Segundo USD, the Lennox USD, and the Inglewood USD.

-Within a quarter-mile radius of the GSA, there are 7 pre-schools, 1 high school, 8 elementary schools, 1 college or university and 3 private and charter schools.
+Within a quarter-mile radius of the GSA, there are 3 elementary schools, 3 colleges or universities, and 4 private and charter schools.
 Four schools are located within or immediately adjacent to the GSA: St. Bernard Catholic High School, 98th Street Elementary School, The University of West Los Angeles, and Otis College of Art and Design (see Exhibit 3-4).